ohjho/starter_guide_face_recog/README.md

 ## :camera: What is Image Recognition
 ### A Brief History
 ### Image Recognition Now

+#### OpenCV
+Standing for Open Source Computer Vision, written originally in C/C++ but now with binding for Python.

+The algorithm breaks the task of identifying a face into thousands of **classification** tasks.
+For a face, that's about 6000 classifier so for computational speed OpenCV uses a **cascade** model.
+The **cascade** model breaks the task of thousands of **classifications** into multiple stages.
+Doing rough and quick test at the earlier stages and only drilling down into the details, at later stages, if an image made it pass the early stages.

+In practice, the **cascades** are a bunch of XML files pre-trained to identify specific features from faces to eyes to hands to even non-human things.

 ### Installing the Required Packages
 #### openCV
 `requirements.txt` will install `opencv-contrib-python` for you.
 For more details, read this [installation guide](https://www.pyimagesearch.com/2018/09/19/pip-install-opencv/).